GOOD DESIGN is when there is a harmonious marriage between the visual art "form" and the message "function."

 - Shapes can function like an icon representing a whole idea vs. one specific thing.
 For example: a leaf shape representing all of nature.

 - Or can be a simplified element that represent something instead of actually showing it in all its detail.
+For example: stick figure representing a human.

 SIZE & SCALE